thisishaykins/LaMongo-Blog/README.md

 # LaMongo Blog

-LaMongo Blog is basic CRUB Laravel and MongoDB Blog App to deploy a Laravel Application with MongoDB as Database
+LaMongo Blog is basic CRUD Laravel and MongoDB Blog App to deploy a Laravel Application with MongoDB as Database

 ## Setup App.
 - Clone or Pull the repo.